Comcx/Nano/README.md

 - **(Overview:**

-  You may have been used to the usual functional call, for instance 'f(a, b)'.
+  You may have been used to the usual format of functional call, for instance 'f(a, b)'.
   However, in Nano, 'f(a, b)' is replaced by (f a b)
   Like Lisp, Nano uses lists to express any expression.
 However, Nano is curry supported by default.
   For example: